DaveParillo/intermediate-cpp/_sources/containers/associative-containers.rst

 Although there are many different types of trees, we need only worry about :term:`binary trees <binary tree>`.
 A :term:`binary tree` is a tree in which no node has more than 2 children.
-Child values of 0, 1, or 2 are valid.
+Any tree node may have 0, 1, or 2 children.
+A tree node with no children is a :term:`leaf node`.

 All of these are valid :term:`binary trees <binary tree>`: